 It is important to understand how everything in nature is connected - including us!
-As a society, we are spending less time in nature and often forget how much we rely on it to survive.
-Spending time outside and learning about how living things depend on each other is important when reestablishing our connection to nature.
+As a society, we are increasingly disconnected from nature; we are spending less time in nature and often forget how much we rely on it to survive.
+Spending time outside and learning about how living things depend on each other is important when re-establishing our connection to nature.
 Plus, spending time outdoors can improve health, reduce stress, increase confidence, and many other amazing things!